Understand data & Build reliable, scalable and maintable applications

 Best-known data model today is probably SQL, ased on the relational model proposed by Edgar Codd in 1970. data is organized into relations (called tables in SQL), where each relation is an unordered collection of tuples (rows in SQL).

-Model types details
+Model types | details |

-on mainfarme pcs in 60 - 70s: typically transaction processing (entering sales or banking transactions, airline reservations, stock-keeping in warehouses) and batch processing (customer invoicing, payroll, reporting).
+Relational Model | roots of RDBMS lies in business data process on mainfarme pcs in 60 - 70s: typically transaction processing (entering sales or banking transactions, airline reservations, stock-keeping in warehouses) and batch processing (customer invoicing, payroll, reporting). |

 Query for Data